-The monthly groundwater monitoring was completed successfully in 2022 as shown in Tables B-1, B-2 and B-4.
-During winter months, the monitoring locations were occasionally inaccessible due to frozen conditions / snowdrift.
-In addition, water levels could not be obtained from RW2 on several occasions in 2022 as the well was inaccessible.
-As noted previously, all monitoring well locations have been equipped with automated loggers and are intended to be downloaded in May and October going forward.
+The groundwater monitoring was completed successfully in 2023 as shown in Tables B-1, B-2 and B-4 and the hydrographs in Appendix B. As noted previously, all monitoring well locations were equipped with automated loggers in late 2022 and were downloaded in May and October 2023.

-5.3 CONDITION 5.3 - SURFACE WATER AND DRIVEPOINT MONITORING
+5.3 Condition 5.3 - Surface Water and Drivepoint Monitoring